 60. Yellow Toenails

 One of the most common reasons for yellow toenails, is wearing dark nail polish for an extended period.
 This is because most polishes contain a chemical which reacts with keratin causing yellowing.
-However, yellowing of toenails can also be due to fungal infection, chronic liver disease or excessive smoking.
+However, yellowing or even whitening of toenails can also be due to fungal infection, chronic liver disease or excessive smoking.